doctorwong/automate-employee-manager/README.md

 * Accepted as regular digits or formatted as a US number
-* If entered as the former will be displayed as the latter *Title* - Any characters allowed, to a maximum of 30 characters
+* If entered as the former will be displayed as the latter *Title* - Any characters allowed, to a maximum of 30 characters *Email* - Any valid email address, to a maximum of 30 characters

 #### Save, Cancel, Delete